aws-ia/terraform-aws-eks-blueprints/examples/istio-multi-cluster/README.md

-# Amazon EKS Cluster w/ Istio
+# Multiple Amazon EKS Clusters - Multi-Primary Istio installation with

 This example shows how to provision 2 Amazon EKS clusters with Istio setup on each of them.
 The Istio will be set-up to operate in a [Multi-Primary](https://istio.io/latest/docs/setup/install/multicluster/multi-primary/) way where services are shared across clusters.